strangelights/highlighter/README.md

-Hightlighter is a proof of concept utility for capturing, displaying, and transporting text strings as it appears on a webpage.
+Hightlighter is a proof of concept utility for capturing, displaying, and transporting text as it appears on a webpage.

 Usecase: Capture text as a string via cursor hilighting and send string to server via AJAX request.